 What is the test for market definition?
+Does it differ from that for merger control purposes?

-Based on the Commission's Notice of market definition, the RCC sustained that there could be different approaches on the market definition, according to the context of the analysis: in merger cases, an ex ante assessment on the market could result in different views on the relevant market than in ex post analysis conducted in infringement cases.
+Based on the Commission's notice of market definition, the RCC sustained that there could be different approaches to the market definition, according to the context of the analysis: in merger cases, an ex ante assessment on the market could result in different views on the relevant market than in ex post analysis conducted in infringement cases.
 Consequently, the authority takes a broader view of the market in merger cases than in dominance cases.

 This distinction was upheld in a 2006 case on abuse of dominant position in the TV cable services market.
 In merger cases this market was traditionally seen from 1998 to 2005 as a national market from the geographic perspective.
-In 2006, the RCC decided in its ruling in a case on abuse of dominant position that the TV cable services market has a local dimension, narrower than the borders of one city, thus limited to each operator's network location.
+In 2006, the RCC decided in a case on abuse of dominant position that the TV cable services market has a local dimension, narrower than the borders of one city, thus limited to each operator's network location.
 As a result, each operator could be seen as monopolist for its operations area (as narrow as one street in a locality) where no other competitor has a parallel infrastructure.

-This is a typical case where the market power of the incumbent operator has not been assessed by applying the typical criteria, as the RCC relied more on the network type industry investigated and the alleged lack of consumers' alternatives within a specific area cover by just one operator.
+This is a typical case where the market power of the incumbent operator has not been assessed by applying the typical criteria, as the RCC relied more on the type of network industry investigated and the alleged lack of consumers' alternatives within a specific area cover by just one operator.
 The lack of alternatives has also been upheld to establish a monopolistic position of the dominant railways freight carrier on certain secondary services markets.